You’ve worked hard on your online business – you’re turning a profit, but you’re feeling a little too much pressure with everything on your shoulders.

 Now’s the exciting part – choosing your new teammate and starting the onboarding process.

-Ideally, this part is where you begin to feel a sense of relief as you start offloading tasks and start focusing on the things that truly give you satisfaction in your own business.
+Ideally, this part is where you begin to feel a sense of relief as you start offloading your data entry, social media scheduling, or other tasks you’ve been avoiding, and start focusing on the things that truly give you satisfaction in your own business.

 Congratulations, you’re about to hire a virtual assistant!